XLab-Tongji/microservice-testing4opnfv-draft/README.md

 According to the [OPNFV](https://www.opnfv.org/) guide:
-"[A Guide to Understanding OPNFV & NFV](https://www.opnfv.org/resources/download-understanding-opnfv-ebook)", there are at list 5 projects which are related to testing, they are:
+"[A Guide to Understanding OPNFV & NFV](https://www.opnfv.org/resources/download-understanding-opnfv-ebook)", there are at least 5 projects which are related to testing, they are:

 - [Bottleneck](https://wiki.opnfv.org/display/bottlenecks)
 - [QTIP](https://wiki.opnfv.org/display/qtip)